Unified user credentials with Keycloak SSO

 - Impersonation - option to sign in administrators as different users for easier and quicker troubleshooting.

 - Themes - Keycloak allows easy styling of the login page, administrator console, account management console and e-mails.
 The whole system is fully localized.

 - Modern solution - Keycloak includes a REST API for all SSO functions such as log-in, log-out, user token refresh etc.

 Consult the Keycloak site for more information about the advantages of the solution.

 We offer deployment of Keycloak SSO and its integration with existing systems.
 We also help our clients with incorporation of services and applications, which use Keycloak for user authorization and authentication, in the form of either consulting and training, or Java development.

 During some projects, we've also integrated Keycloak with Big Data systems, which store additional data about the users, and it is possible to further generate and analyze various data and find new sales opportunities for our clients.
 Calling Keycloak through Mule ESB is no exception, it can simplify the clients system infrastructure.
 Data retrieved from Keycloak calls can be further processed and sent into other systems directly from Mule ESB.

 - Keycloak deployments and customizations - numerous production deployments (with customizations) delivering SSO capabilities for our customers.

-- 2-phase auth - Keycloak's standalone component for 2-phase authentication of end users via sms messages.
+- 2-phase auth - Keycloak's standalone component for 2-phase authentication of end users via sms messages and emails.